clearlinux/clear-linux-documentation/source/guides/maintenance/enable-systemd-boot-menu.rst

 a menu, you cannot interact with systemd-boot such as selecting a different kernel, editing kernel command line parameters, etc.

-To set a timeout value to the systemd-boot menu, follow these steps:
+To set a timeout value for the systemd-boot menu, follow these steps:

 #.
 Boot up |CL|.